-Here is a list of the main types of deaths that have to be reported to the coroner:
+Here is a list of the main types of deaths that have to be reported to the coroner if:

-- if a woman dies in childbirth or as a result of a pregnancy
+- a woman dies in childbirth or as a result of a pregnancy

-- if the person died in prison or police custody
+- the person died in prison or police custody

-- if they died in some other form of official custody or care – for example, in a mental health institution or in a residence run by Oranga Tamariki / Ministry for Children (which has replaced Child, Youth and Family)
+- they died in some other form of official custody or care – for example, in a mental health institution or in a residence run by Oranga Tamariki / Ministry for Children (which has replaced Child, Youth and Family), or